Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 ## Hardware Specification

-The main hardware features of the Duet 3 Mini 5+ are listed below.
+The main hardware features of the Duet 3 6XD are listed below.

 | HARDWARE SPECIFICATION ||